 Meanwhile, if you can get to Fermyn over the next week, go for it.
 The emperors soon finish their time as adult butterflies and the show will be over quickly.

-Emperors will even take salt from your skin.
-This one snacked away for a while.
+Emperors will even take salt from your skin - this one snacked away for a good while (Mark Ward)